Adolf Fredrik's Youth Choir

-This article is about the choir associated with the Adolf Fredrik Church.
-Adolf Fredrik's Girls Choir, Adolf Fredrik's Boys Choir, and the mixed Adolf Fredrik's Chamber Choir are part of Adolf Fredrik's Music School and have only their names in common with the Youth Choir.
-Adolf Fredriks Madrigalkör used to be associated with the church, but is now independent from both the church and the school.

 Adolf Fredrik's Youth Choir is a Swedish co-educational choir comprising singers from the ages of 16 to 25.
 The choir was founded in 2000.
 During recent years, the choir has performed both in Sweden and abroad.
 It has also received awards at international choir festivals.

-The choir is a part of the Adolf Fredrik's Church in Stockholm and was founded by Karin Bäckström, one of the parish’s organists and choral directors.
+The choir is a part of the Adolf Fredrik's Church in Stockholm and was founded by Karin Bäckström, one of the parish's organists and choral directors.

 The singers have a thoroughbred background, involving a high level of weekly music training.
 At present, most of the members are studying music at music colleges in the Stockholm area.

-The choir’s main role is to sing at parish services and concerts.
-During recent years they have made critically acclaimed performances of Mozart’s Requiem and Vivaldi's Gloria.
+The choir's main role is to sing at parish services and concerts.
+During recent years they have made critically acclaimed performances of Mozart's Requiem and Vivaldi's Gloria.

 Awards

 In 2006, the choir won a gold medal in the international choir competition in Preveza, Greece.
 In 2009 they received the Grand Prix award in Sopot, Poland.